 - An option to print or save your full Social Security Statement

-Why Bother Accessing your Social Security Statement Online?
+Why Should you Check your Social Security Statement Online?

-- Remedy errors: Much like with free credit reports, you should check your social security statement annually to make sure the correct earning totals are reported.
+- Remedy errors: Much like with credit reports, you should check your social security statement annually to make sure the correct earning totals are reported.
 If your earnings are under-reported, you will receive less than you paid in when you do start claiming.
+And trying to remedy errors from decades earlier will likely be more than a chore, so you want to catch them quickly each year.
 If your earnings are reported incorrectly, call 1-800-772-1213 to report the error.

 - Get an Overview of your Earnings: The greatest benefit of Social Security Statements, in my opinion, is being able to see your historical earnings.
-This is represented by the “Taxed Medicare Earnings” column, if you’ve earned over $106,800 in a given year (the max amount you can be taxed on).
+This is represented by the “Taxed Medicare Earnings” column, if you’ve earned over the maximum payroll tax income level (which is annually adjusted to inflation).

-- Get an Idea of what Might be there in Retirement (and then get let down, many years later): Without an overhaul, Social Security benefits will be under-funded for most Gen X and Gen Y’ers.
+- Get an Idea of what Might be there in Retirement (and then get let down, many years later): Without an overhaul, Social Security benefits will be under-funded for most Gen X, Gen Y, and Gen Zers.
 You can get a good idea of what kind of benefits you may receive in retirement, but the reality is you probably will not get all of it.
 Social Security payouts should be looked at as bonus retirement money only, but they are still a piece of the long-term retirement puzzle for many people.